GeraldR63/AstroNavi/README.md

 </table>

 The DMS format algorithm checks that the decimal value of the input do not exceed the allowed total value for a field with given sign.
-That's why E179°59.99'00.59" is same es E179°59'59.99".
+That's why E179°59.99'00.59" is same as E179°59'59.99".
 Both is in decimal 180°.
-Allowed are two numbers after the comma but only for minutes an number.
-It should be impossible to enter a decimal value.
+Allowed are two numbers (00.00-59.99) after the comma for minute and seconds.
+It should be impossible to enter a decimal value 123.123° and calc with this valid positions.
 The algorithm do not allow to delete ° or ' or ".
 It's required to have these always in the field to make it work.
 <hr>